How to Grip a Pickleball Paddle

-It seems like it should be easy to hit a pickleball just the way you want it, but it takes practice.
+It seems like it should be easy to hold a pickleball paddle and hit the ball where you want it, but it takes practice and skill.

-In this article, I help you understand how to hold a pickleball paddle so that you hit more awesome balls and win more games.
-Keep reading to learn more.
+In this guide, I help you understand how to hold a pickleball paddle so you hit more awesome balls and win more pickleball games.

-How you grip the paddle in your hand, and
+1. How you grip the paddle in your hand and the grip pressure

-The position you hold the paddle in relation to your body
+2. The position you hold the paddle in relation to your body (where to hold the paddle)

 In this article, I’ll only be discussing the continental grip.